MadsHolten/sparql-visualizer/README.md

 ## 4. Local development

+**NB!** The app is running in an old version of Angular, so in order to develop on it the easiest way is to use nvm and use version `9.4.0` of node and then serve the app using a version of Angular CLI that corresponds to Angular version 5 (`npx -p @angular/cli@1.7.4 ng serve`).

 All participants are invited to improve this app.
 Simply fork the project and run `npm install` to install the dependencies.
 Then run `ng serve` to run a local development server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change and save any of the source files.
 See section 5, for a more detailed installation guide.

 The tabs (and their title, descriptions, triples and queries components) are generated based on `src/assets/data.json`.